Why Should Textile Manufacturers carry out Chemical Testing?

 Textile Chemical Testing Can Help You Earn Credits!

-A sustainability assessment standard for commercial furnishings fabric was published by NSF in 2011.
-This standard, NSF/ANSI 336, addresses the environmental and social accountability aspects associated with the manufacturing of fabric products used for furniture upholstery, vertical drapery and panel systems, and decorative applications.
+NSF/ANSI 336 – Sustainability Assessment for Commercial Furnishings Fabric addresses the environmental and social accountability aspects associated with the manufacturing of fabric products used for furniture upholstery, vertical drapery and panel systems, and decorative applications.
 Certification to the standard by NSF is based on a weighted points system.
 Half of the points are awarded for fabric chemical composition and the safety of materials.
 In this section, there are a number of prerequisite credits related to chemical inventory, avoidance of hazardous substances, and supply chain chemical management.
-BkA can assist manufacturers with the development and implementation of chemical quality control programs for suppliers and for production operations.
-The section also contains optional credits for textile chemical testing and demonstrating the conformance of fabric products with CDPH Standard Method V1.1.
-If you are certifying your fabric manufacturing to the NSF/ANSI 336 standard, contact us to discuss VOC emission testing of your products and quality control solutions that can earn valuable credits.
+The section also contains optional credits for textile chemical testing and demonstrating the conformance of fabric products with CDPH Standard Method.